INTRODUCTION

 wavy.
 But why is this so?
 Why can’t we

+talk?
 He went back to his sessions

 with the Sacred Law Algorithm.
 Long ago,